 The District had a line of credit agreement with a bank for an amount not to exceed \$6,750,000 that matured on January 31, 2022.
-On this date, the line of credit was extended for an amount not to exceed \$5,500,000, with an interest rate of 2.5% plus Term SOFR, maturing on January 31, 2024.
+On this date, the line of credit was extended for an amount not to exceed \$5,500,000, with an interest rate of 8.25% plus Term SOFR, and a maturity date of January 31, 2024.
+The line of credit was renewed on January 23, 2024 and is due in full on April 30, 2024.
 The line of credit is collateralized with the District's cash, cash equivalents and receivables.
 At any time prior to the maturity date, subject to the terms of the loan, the District may borrow, repay and reborrow so long as the maximum principal balance outstanding does not exceed \$5,500,000 on or before January 31, 2024.

-The District is required to comply with certain restrictive covenants, including maintaining a total liabilities to tangible net worth ratio of not greater than 2.0 to 1.0, at all times tangible net worth to be no less than \$9 million and the loan outstanding balance shall be limited to 70% of the sum of net accounts receivable, contributions receivable, special parcel tax and cash.
+The District is required to comply with certain restrictive covenants, including maintaining a total liabilities to tangible net worth ratio of not greater than 2.0 to 1.0, at all times, tangible net worth to be no less than \$9 million and the loan outstanding balance shall be limited to 70% of the sum of net accounts receivable, contributions receivable, special parcel tax and cash.
 The District was in compliance with these covenants at June 30, 2023 and 2022.